 I heard the door open and could sense the lights dimming.
 I felt someone come up from behind me and untie the knot on my blindfold.
 Except when the bandanna came off my face, I couldn't see a damn thing: Someone was shining a huge flashlight in my eyes.

-"You have got to be kidding me," I said.
+to be kidding me," I said.
 "You guys saw this in a movie once, right?"

 "I thought I told you this wasn't no comedy club," said my friend, who was the one holding the flashlight.